ARMmbed/mbed-os-example-lorawan/README.md

 "lora.over-the-air-activation": false,
 ```

-In addition to that you need to provide  `Application Session Key`, `Network Session Key` and `Device Address`.
+In addition to that, you need to provide `Application Session Key`, `Network Session Key` and `Device Address`.
 For example:

 ```json
 "lora.appskey": "{ YOUR_APPLICATION_SESSION_KEY }",
 "lora.nwkskey": "{ YOUR_NETWORK_SESSION_KEY }",
 "lora.device-address": " YOUR_DEVICE_ADDRESS_IN_HEX  "
 ```

 ## Configuring the application

-Mbed-OS LoRaWAN stack provides a lot of configuration controls to the application via Mbed-OS config system.
-Some of such controls are discussed in the previous section.
-In this section we will highlight some useful features that can be configured.
+The Mbed OS LoRaWAN stack provides a lot of configuration controls to the application through the Mbed OS configuration system.
+The previous section discusses some of these controls.
+This section highlights some useful features that you can configure.

 ### Selecting a PHY

-LoRaWAN protocol is subjected to various country specific regulations concerning radio emissions.
-That's why Mbed-OS LoRaWAN stack provides a `LoRaPHY` class which can be used to implement any region specific PHY layer.
-Currently, Mbed-OS LoRaWAN stack provides 10 different country-specific implementations of `LoRaPHY` class.
+The LoRaWAN protocol is subject to various country specific regulations concerning radio emissions.
+That's why the Mbed OS LoRaWAN stack provides a `LoRaPHY` class that you can use to implement any region specific PHY layer.
+Currently, the Mbed OS LoRaWAN stack provides 10 different country specific implementations of `LoRaPHY` class.
 Selection of a specific PHY layer happens at compile time.
-Bu default, the Mbed-OS LoRaWAN stack uses `EU 868 MHz` PHY.
+By default, the Mbed OS LoRaWAN stack uses `EU 868 MHz` PHY.
 An example of selecting a PHY can be:

 ```josn
         "phy": {